Your Genesys Blog Subscription has been confirmed!

 Genesys is ushering in the future of work on a basis of empathy and trust, with technology serving to build a work environment where humanity and effect do go hand in hand.
 As another year went by, we continued our accelerated pace to deliver more robust capabilities and features that respond to a rapidly shifting human-centric work culture.
 We delivered over 50 WEM capabilities in our three discipline areas (resource management, quality assurance and compliance, and employee performance) last year and continued this momentum with 30 additional features released in the first quarter of 2021.

-Likewise, we’ve seen a significant growth in active WEM customers (118% year-over-year) with an average of three organizations onboarded onto Genesys Cloud CX™ Workforce Engagement Management every day in 2020.
-Customers who understand the importance of engaged employees and efficient processes are swiftly moving over and using more workforce engagement capabilities to record interactions, build and modify schedules, elevate quality through transcription, and ensure customer and employee satisfaction through surveys.
-We actively listen to our customers’ feedback and requests to shape our vision of a workforce engagement platform for the future of work.
+Likewise, we’ve seen a significant growth in active WEM customers (118% year-over-year) with an average of 3 organisations onboarded onto Genesys Cloud CX™ Workforce Engagement Management every day in 2020.
+Customers that understand the importance of engaged employees and efficient processes are swiftly moving over and utilising more workforce engagement capabilities to record interactions, build and modify schedules, elevate quality through transcription and ensure customer and employee satisfaction through surveys.
+We actively listen to our customers’ feedbacks and requests to help shape our vision of a workforce engagement platform for the future of work.

-At Genesys, we recognize that words like “wellbeing,” “motivation” and “fulfillment” aren’t just words anymore.
-A future where workers, or better yet humans, are recognized and can thrive calls for solutions that fully understand and heighten their potential — and provide visibility into development and the space to connect with customers on a human level.
-We’re committed to creating the tools that enable you to face upcoming changes and, even more importantly, shape your own customer and employee experience vision.
+At Genesys, we recognise that words like “wellbeing,” “motivation” and “fulfillment” aren’t just words anymore.
+A future where workers, or better yet humans, are recognised and can thrive needs solutions that fully understand and heighten their potential, provide visibility into development and the space to connect with customers on a human level.
+We’re committed to creating the tools to enable you to face upcoming changes, and even more importantly, shape your own customer and employee experience vision.

 Gartner does not endorse any vendor, product or service depicted in its research publications and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.